Legionella Water Treatment Services Overview – LegionellaREADY

 Legionella Water Testing

-Environmental Health and Safety (EHS) professionals and infection control personnel must understand how to incorporate water safety into their facility’s risk management processes.
-Water safety plans are commonly referred to as Water Management Plans (WMP’s).
-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) has developed a standard, 188-2021 – Legionellosis: Risk Management for Building Water Systems.
-This standard outlines the requirements for developing WMP’s, how risk assessments are performed, along with healthcare-specific requirements.
+Environmental Health and Safety (EHS) professionals and infection control personnel must integrate water safety into their facility’s risk management processes.
+Water safety plans, known as Water Management Plans (WMPs), are crucial.
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) developed Standard 188-2021, which outlines how to develop WMPs, conduct risk assessments, and meet healthcare-specific requirements.

-A WMP will document maintenance tasks, perform periodic testing, and requires verification and validation steps to ensure the plan is minimizing risk to health and safety.
-It’s important to have knowledgable experts on your water safety team, like ChemREADY Legionella consultants.
+A WMP documents maintenance tasks, performs periodic testing, and includes verification and validation steps to minimize health and safety risks.
+Knowledgeable experts on your water safety team, like ChemREADY Legionella consultants, are essential for effective Legionella water treatment.

 Healthcare

-Healthcare facilities are currently required to have Water Management Plans, if they are under the requirements of the Centers for Medicare and Medicaid Services (CMS) and/or the Joint Commission.
-As of January 1st, 2022, all Joint Commission-certified healthcare facilities are required to abide by the Joint Commission Standard EC02.05.02.
-This includes:
+Healthcare facilities must have Water Management Plans (WMPs) if they fall under the requirements of the Centers for Medicare and Medicaid Services (CMS) or the Joint Commission.
+Starting January 1, 2022, all Joint Commission-certified healthcare facilities must comply with Joint Commission Standard EC02.05.02, which includes:

-The team responsible for water management plans (WMP) will also need to review their program annually or whenever a change to the water system will add additional risk such as commissioning a new wing or building.
+The team responsible for WMPs must review their program annually or whenever changes to the water system, such as commissioning a new wing or building, introduce additional risks.

-It’s important to help ensure your Water Management Plan is audit ready.
-Auditors will be more stringent than they have been in recent years.
-If you need additional information on the requirements applicable to your facility, visit our Legionella Resource Center.
+Ensure your Water Management Plan is audit-ready, as auditors will be more stringent than in recent years.
+For more information on the requirements applicable to your facility, visit our Legionella Resource Center for effective Legionella water treatment solutions.

 Visit Legionella Resource Center